bloominstituteoftechnology/java-zoos/README.md

   * zooid - foreign key

 There is a one to many relationship between zoos and telephones.
 One zoo can have multiple phone numbers but each phone number can only belong to one zoo.

+Use the file data.sql to seed your database.

 * Animal
   * animalid - long primary key